markoenix/indicator-kdeconnect/README.md

 -------
  To make life better you can try to apply this:

- 1. add KDE Connect Indicator to your startup applications, on your System Setting
+ 1. add KDE Connect Indicator to your startup applications, on your System Setting.
- 2. for Nautilus or Thunar user, create a Nautilus-actions or Thunar-actions entry with  `kdeconnect-send %f`as  command
+ 2. for Nautilus or Thunar user, create a Nautilus-actions or Thunar-actions entry with  `kdeconnect-send %f`as  command.
+ 3. or you can use the file manager scripts present on the scripts folder.

 Please report issues and suggestion here: https://github.com/Bajoja/indicator-kdeconnect